Five popular myths that our 21st century women are breaking!

 “Better the balance, better the world”

 Today is the 1st of March bringing out countdown closer to International Women’s Day.
 We all know this day celebrates an acknowledgement of the value and strength our women carry for us.
 However, the question is how is it like to be a woman today in the 21st century?
 Exciting, yes, with all the opportunities coming to the world, but daunting at the same time.
 Daunting, because our women, regardless of everything renewed, are labelled similarly for an over-generalization.
 These labels are better termed “Myths”- the ones that blind identity.
-The five most popular among these estimations include the following sticky labels.
+The four most popular among these estimations include the following sticky labels.

 1. “Pink is their dearest”